-In particular, the company had transferred many of its standard operating procedures and practices from the Challenger 604 aircraft previously used to the new and larger Global 5000.
-The investigation determined that the operator endorsed a practice whereby flight crews would “duck under” visual glide slope indicator systems to land as close as possible to the beginning of the relatively short runway.
+In particular, the company had transferred many of its standard operating procedures and practices from the smaller Challenger 604 aircraft previously used to the new and larger Global 5000.
+The investigation determined that, due to an earlier accident involving a runway overrun with a different aircraft at a different airport, the operator endorsed a practice whereby flight crews would “duck under” visual glide slope indicator systems to land as close as possible to the beginning of the relatively short runway.
 The crew had previously flown in to this airport in a Challenger 604 and the pilots were still adjusting to this new larger aircraft.
 They weren't aware of the Global's eye‐to‐wheel height or the fact that the visual glide slope indicator system in use at Fox Harbour was not suitable for that aircraft type, which resulted in the aircraft not meeting the manufacturer's recommendation of crossing the threshold at 50 feet above.
-The crew flew the same profile they had flown on previous flights, without taking into consideration that the Global 5000 aircraft was bigger than the Challenger 604.
+The crew flew the same profile they had flown on previous flights.
 They misjudged their height and did not recognize that they were too low.
 This practice, combined with a number of other factors, reduced the threshold crossing safety margin to an unacceptable level, contributing to the accident.

 In theory, everybody has procedures that specify how work should be performed.
 But as we all know, these don't always describe how work actually gets done.
 This difference can cause problems, and “employee adaptations” can inadvertently sabotage safety.

-Accident investigation reports refer to these as “violations” or “deviations from SOPs”.
+Accident investigation reports often refer to these as “violations” or “deviations from SOPs”.
 But let's look at this in a different light.
 Think about it in the context of limited resources: faced with time pressures and multiple goals, workers and management may be tempted to create “locally efficient practices” in order to get the job done.
+This can put safety goals directly in conflict with customer service and financial goals.
 It's often tough to say exactly how much less safe such a practice is, and if it works—and the more often it works—then departures from the routine become the routine.
 Past successes are taken as a guarantee of future safety.